ddancho/responsive-landing-page-pwa/README.md

-# Responsive Landing Page
+# Responsive Landing Page PWA

-Showcase for responsive html page
+Continuation of the https://github.com/ddancho/responsive-landing-page as pwa with offline support

 ## Client side libraries